Published February 17, 2021 / Last updated May 13, 2021

 SB 472 by Senator Kolkhorst and HB 1480 by Representative Cyrier fall into the “need to be amended” category.
 There are some good provisions, to impose Class A or B misdemeanor penalties on people who cause damage to farms and ranches, such as by setting animals loose.
 Unfortunately, the bills also include an “Ag gag” provision that makes it a crime to gain “unauthorized control” over materials or documents – a provision aimed at blocking whistleblower activities.

-The House bill was heard by the House Agriculture Committee on Thursday, March 18.
+The House bill was heard by the House Agriculture Committee on 3/18.
 Despite a positive response to FARFA’s comments, the committee unanimously approved the bill on 3/25 without amendments.
-Discussions of possible amendments are continuing.
+Discussions of possible amendments are continuing, and the bill has not made any progress since that first committee vote.

 HB 365 by Representative Murr limits liability for participants in a “farm animal activity” if the damage or injury “results from the dangers or conditions that are an inherent risk of farm animals, a farm animal activity, showing of an animal … or raising or handling livestock on a farm.”
 HB 1078 by Landgraf is a narrower bill that also provides liability protection for farmers if an employee is injured while working with livestock.